Fast entangling gates on fluxoniums via parametric modulation of plasmon interaction: parametric-activated bSWAP-type plasmon interaction

 However, unlike transmon-based systems~\cite{Osman2023}, the fluxonium qubit benefits from its strong anharmonicity, small qubit transition dipole moment, and transmon-like plasmon transition dipoles.
 This enables the implementation of strong parametric-activated interactions without significant interference from other spurious transitions, even when the coupled plasmon-coupler system operates in the non-dispersive regime~\cite{Goerz2017,Sung2021,Zhao2021} (see the coupling parameters listed in Table~\ref{tab:transition_parameters}) and under large modulation amplitudes.
 Specifically, as shown in Figs.~\ref{fig3} and~\ref{fig4}, the target $|11\rangle\rightarrow|22\rangle$ transition remains well separated from other significant spurious transitions and there does not exhibit notable frequency crowding issues, even at activated strengths exceeding 5 MHz (corresponding to oscillation periods below 100 ns).

 To explore the limits of such collision-free behavior, Figure~\ref{fig5} shows the population in $|11\rangle$ under flux modulation in the coupled system, which is initially prepared in $|11\rangle$.
 The population is plotted as a function of both the parametric drive frequency around the $|11\rangle\rightarrow|22\rangle$ transition and the drive amplitude, with the evolution time fixed at 100 ns.
 In addition, we also employ the Floquet numerical method~\cite{Petrescu2023}, specifically by numerically computing the quasienergy spectrum of the periodically driven Hamiltonian, also referred to as the Floquet Hamiltonian~\cite{Shirley1965,Sambe1973,Johansson2012}, to extract the transition frequencies and strengths (see the inset with grey lines indicating the results from Eq.~(\ref{eq9}) of the approximate model).
 It can be observed that even when further increasing the modulation strength, no significant spurious transitions emerge as the strength of the parametric-activated bSWAP interaction reaches approximately $15\,\rm MHz$ and $10\,\rm MHz$ (substantially larger than those achieved in transmon-based systems~\cite{Roth2017,McKay2016,Han2020,Li2022,Ganzhorn2020}) for systems with coupling strengths $J_{ck}/2\pi=500\,{\rm MHz}$ and $J_{ck}/2\pi=300\,{\rm MHz}$, respectively.
 These results suggest that entangling gates based on the parametric-activated $|11\rangle\rightarrow|22\rangle$ transition can be successfully implemented with gate lengths below 100 ns, as will be illustrated in the following section.
+Furthermore, we note that the leftward tilt of the pattern in Fig.~\ref{fig5} (i.e., the optimal modulation frequncy $\omega_{p}$ for activating the $|11\rangle\leftrightarrow|11\rangle$ transition) is caused by the parametric-drive-induced frequency shift (shift down) of the fluxonium transition $|1\rangle\leftrightarrow|2\rangle$, as illustrated in Ref.~\cite{Roth2017}.